Skip to main content

 Petrographic Microscopes

-If you want a quick refresher on use of the petrographic microscope, a helpful YouTube video is embedded below and several other resources are provided at the bottom of the page.
+If you want a quick refresher on use of the petrographic microscope, a helpful YouTube video is embedded below and several other resources are provided at the end of this chapter.

 Video \(\PageIndex{1}\): Review of petrography fundamentals.